How Much Does a Dispensary Website Cost in 2026?

 If the answers are yes, the investment makes sense almost regardless of the sticker price.
 If they're no, the price tag doesn't matter.

-If I owned a dispensary today, I wouldn't shop for a website.
-I'd shop for a revenue platform.
+If we were running a dispensary today, we wouldn't shop for a website.
+We'd shop for a revenue platform.

-I'd want direct integration with my existing systems, a mobile-first experience, real SEO foundations, one unified experience across web, app, and in-store, the ability to make changes without waiting on a developer, and pricing that doesn't climb every time I sell more.
+We'd want direct integration with our existing systems, a mobile-first experience, real SEO foundations, one unified experience across web, app, and in-store, the ability to make changes without waiting on a developer, and pricing that doesn't climb every time we sell more.

 Most operators spend months comparing website costs.
 Very few spend any time calculating the cost of a website that underperforms.
 That's usually where the real money gets lost.